 Consistency of the AHRQ definition of the QIs and AHRQ software programs.
 AHRQ has revised its definitions of the QIs frequently, for two reasons.
-The first is to incorporate into its QI definitions the annual updates made to the International Classification of Diseases, 9th Revision and diagnosis-related group codes.
+The first is to incorporate into its QI definitions the annual updates made to the International Classification of Diseases, 10th Revision (ICD-10-CM) and Diagnosis-Related Group (DRG) codes.
 The other is to respond to new research findings regarding the validity and reliability of the QIs.